ExpediaGroup/xap-java-sdk/examples/README.md

 >     -Dcom.expediagroup.xapjavasdk.vrbokey="{VRBO_KEY}" \
 >     -Dcom.expediagroup.xapjavasdk.vrbosecret="{VRBO_SECRET}"
 > ```
 > The key you use must be enabled for Vrbo brand.
-If you are not sure, please reach out to your Expedia Group contact.
+If you are not sure, please reach out to your account manager.

 ## License